Healthdirect Free Australian health advice you can count on.

 What is Williams syndrome?

-Williams syndrome is a genetic condition present from birth that occurs because a small piece of chromosome 7 does not form properly after conception.
-Williams syndrome can’t be cured, but treatment can help manage the symptoms, especially if started early.
+Williams syndrome is a rare genetic condition present from birth.
+It happens when a small piece of chromosome 7 is missing.
+There is no cure for Williams syndrome.
+Treatment can help manage the symptoms, especially if you start it early.

 What are the symptoms of Williams syndrome?